onupurbadas/onupurbadas.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate in Environmental Economics at the Department of Resource Economics at the University of Massachusetts Amherst.

-My research lie in environment, development and policy questions.
-I explore these topics through my work which is at the intersection of environmental conservation, social inequality and power relations.
-My research focuses on: i. how representation of historically marginalized groups in local institutions impacts the environment, ii. the conditions required to translate policies -- aimed at addressing unequal access to power - into on-ground changes and iii. how climate change driven rising temperatures may impact the mental well-being of vulnerable people.

-I have three on-going projects, the first where I examine whether the presence of women in political leadership impacts the management of environmental resources, specifically local forest cover.
-In the second, I explore a similar question, focusing on the representation of oppressed castes.
+My research interests span environment, development, and policy, with a focus on the intersections of environmental conservation, social inequality, and power dynamics.

+To these ends, my work explores:
+    a.
+How the representation of historically marginalized groups in local institutions impact the environment.
+    b.
+The conditions necessary for translating policies aimed at addressing unequal power access into tangible outcomes.
+    c.
+The effects of climate change, particularly rising temperatures, on the mental well-being of vulnerable populations.

+I am currently engaged in three projects:
+    - Investigating the impact of women in political leadership on local forest management.
+    - Examining the influence of oppressed castes in leadership positions on local environmental and development outcomes.
 I also look at how the caste and gender positionalities interact and influence the local public goods.
-Thirdly, I focus on the question of how climate change driven increasing temperatures impact mental health, particularly in aging populations.
+    - Analyzing how climate change-driven temperature increases affect mental health, particularly among aging populations.